chengchengx/health_slack_bot/README.md

 # Api.ai - sample webhook implementation in Python

-This is a really simple webhook implementation that gets Api.ai classification JSON (i.e. a JSON output of Api.ai /query endpoint) and returns a fulfillment response.

 # What does the service do?
 It's a weather information fulfillment service that uses [Yahoo!
 Weather API](https://developer.yahoo.com/weather/).